DevShabir/advanced-todo-list/README.md

 ### 2. Open the project

-Navigate to the project directory:

 ```bash
 cd your-repository-name
 ```

 ### 3. Run the project

-Simply open:
+Open the following file in your browser:

 ```text
 index.html
 ```

-in your browser.

-No backend or additional installation is required.
+No backend, database, or additional installation is required.

-## 💡 How It Works
+## 📱 Responsive Design

+The application is designed to work across different screen sizes.

+### Supported Devices

+* 🖥️ Desktop
+* 💻 Laptop
+* 📱 Mobile phones
+* 📲 Tablets

+CSS media queries are used to adapt the layout for smaller screens.

+The interface automatically adjusts:

+* Input and Add button
+* Task filters
+* Task list
+* Task text
+* Delete button
+* Edit input
+* Spacing and typography

+## 💾 Data Storage

-Tasks are stored in the browser's **Local Storage**, allowing them to remain available even after refreshing or reopening the page.
+Tasks are stored in the browser using the **Local Storage API**.

-Each task contains:
+Each task is represented as an object:

 ```javascript
 {